thebernardlim/vel0x.github.io/_posts/2014-07-26-a-useful-png-image-with-many-different-chunks.md

 the first bit of a character is set then the character is lower case, if it is not set it is the same character but uppercase).

-The first bit of the first byte specifies if the chunk is ancilliary or not.
+The first bit of the first byte specifies if the chunk is ancillary or not.
 If it is set, decoders can safely ignore this chunk.

 The first bit of the second byte denotes whether the chunk is a private chunk,